browserengineering/book/book/visual-effects.md

 SDL Creates the Window
 ======================

-The first big task is to switch to using SDL to create the window and handle events.
+The first big task is to switch to using SDL to create windows and handle events.
 The main loop of the browser first needs some boilerplate to get SDL
 started: